WillTheDeveloper/StudyPortal/README.md

 If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

+## Versioning

+This repository follows semantic versioning: MAJOR .
+MINOR .
+PATCH.

+The versioning has been introduced into the repository a bit late but has now been implemented and will be used from now on.

+- [X] Alpha (Not part of versioning)
+- [ ] Beta (Partially part of versioning, read release notes)
+- [ ] Public Beta Testing (Planned for 1st January 2022)
+- [ ] Initial release (Date TBD)

 ## Notifications

 Study Portal will have a lot of cross application notification intergration that initially will be heavily based around JSON webhooks.